guides you to the best local dishes & drinks in

 EYW wants your food stories!

-What: Biscotti-hard, dry bread (pan duro) is served with a spicy-sour mix of vegetables—sliced onions, chopped carrots, potato—and drenched in vinegar and spices.
+What: Biscotti-hard, dry bread (pan duro) is served with a spicy-sour mix of pickled vegetables—sliced onions, chopped carrots, potato—and drenched in vinegar and spices.
 Stringy quesillo cheese is often on the plate, too.
+Piedrazo is not too far off from the idea of croutons in a heavily dressed salad, but it involves a bigger hunk of bread.
+The name itself means "little stones," due, we imagine, to the pieces of hard bread.
 Given its description, we admittedly weren’t all that excited to try this one, but were happily surprised: It’s mouth-puckering, yes, but super flavorful and delicious.

 When: Daily, 8am-7pm